Munich Hbf to Vienna Hbf train with Deutsche Bahn (EC,IC,ICE,RE)

 FAQs

-The average journey time by train from Munich Hbf to Vienna Hbf is 4 h 3 min to travel the 357 km long trip, with around there are 6 trains per day.
-Journey times can vary on weekends and holidays.
+The average journey time by train from Munich Hbf to Vienna Hbf is 4h 4m to travel the 357 km long route.
+Journey times can vary on weekends and holidays, so use our Journey Planner to search for a specific date.

-The first train from Munich Hbf to Vienna Hbf leaves at 06: 26.
+The earliest train from Munich Hbf to Vienna Hbf leaves at 5:04 AM.
 Plan your trip with the Journey Planner from Omio.

-The last train from Munich Hbf to Vienna Hbf leaves at 22: 54.
+The latest train from Munich Hbf to Vienna Hbf leaves at 10:51 PM.

-Yes, you can take a night train from Munich Hbf to Vienna Hbf with EuroNight.
+Yes, you can take a night train from Munich Hbf to Vienna Hbf with EuroNight, ÖBB Nightjet.
 Find all the info regarding night trains in Europe.

-A trip to Vienna Hbf from Munich Hbf is worth doing but not as a day trip with a journey time of 4 h 3 min each way.
+A trip to Vienna Hbf from Munich Hbf is worth doing but not as a day trip with a journey time of 4h 4m each way.
 Check with Omio app the best way to travel.

-The cheapest month to travel from Munich Hbf to Vienna Hbf by train is September.
+The cheapest month for a train from Munich Hbf to Vienna Hbf is July.

-It's helpful to compare your options as there are 3 ways to travel between Munich Hbf and Vienna Hbf including taking a coach, train or flight.
+It's helpful to compare your options as there are 3 ways to travel between Munich Hbf and Vienna Hbf including taking a bus, train, and flight.

 popular train stations